 Download backup through FTP

 Connect FileZilla or any other FTP client with your web host.

 Locate the public_html folder and select the backup file you created.

 Select a folder/drive at the left panel where you want to save the backup file.

 Right-click on the file and select download or you can double-click on the file to download it.

-Now open your website files are saved to your computer. you can locate the backup file on the folder you selected at the time of downloading.
+Now open your website files saved to your computer.
+You can locate the backup file on the folder you selected at the time of downloading.

 Download backup through cPanel

-The download process will start and instantly and will complete the download depending on the file size.
+The download process will start instantly and will complete depending on the file size.

 BACKUP OF THE DATABASE